vncg/react-admin/docs/Authentication.md

 // in src/MyLogoutButton.js
 import React from 'react';
 import { connect } from 'react-redux';
-import { Responsive, userLogout } from 'react-admin';
+import { Responsive, userLogout } from 'vn-kooch-react-admin';
 import MenuItem from '@material-ui/core/MenuItem';
 import Button from '@material-ui/core/Button';
 import ExitIcon from '@material-ui/icons/PowerSettingsNew';